fharris/JOTB2019_k8_playground/README.md

 A **second part** where you will build your own **CI/CD pipeline** and **automate** the concepts previously learned.
 This second part is a fork of an originial **ORACLE Learning Library workshop** with some differences.

+Along the workshop you'll find many tips and links for some theory and basic concepts.
+If you're new to kubernetes, please invest a few minutes reading these links.
+You will see that when you understand the theory the practical exercices will make much more sense!

-## All you need is ?
+## What do you need to start ?

 - A command-line (windows, mac or linux)
-- Access to a kubernetes cluster

 ## "Well, I suppose I will need access to a kubernetes cluster ?!
 Right ??"
 Yes you do!

 And you will have access to a Oracle Container Services instances or OKE for Oracle Kubernetes Engine as is also knwon.
 OKE is a developer friendly, container-native, and enterprise-ready managed Kubernetes service for running highly available clusters with the control, security, and predictable performance of Oracle’s Cloud Infrastructure.
 It automatically gets the latest Kubernetes updates and keeping 100% compatibility with the CNCF ecosystem without the management and administrative overhead.
+Click [here](https://cloud.oracle.com/containers) to get more info about OKE!

-Let's play:
+Let's play and learn:
   - [Click me to Start!](workshops/container-native-development/Intro.md)

 ## [Contributing](CONTRIBUTING.md)